giuliolibrando/photoprism2immich/README.md

 options:
-  -h, --help            show this help message and exit --apikey APIKEY       API key for Photoprism server --baseapiurl BASEAPIURL
+  -h, --help            show this help message and exit --apikey APIKEY       API key for Immich server --baseapiurl BASEAPIURL
-                        Base URL of the Photoprism server --originals ORIGINALS
+                        Base URL of the Immich server --originals ORIGINALS
                         Path to the originals folder -l LOG, --log LOG     Path to the log file